Yakubu-Moshood/top_Nigeria_YouTubers_2024/README.md

 - total videos uploaded

 The dataset was sourced from Social Blade and processed using ChatGPT to structure, and convert it into an Excel sheet.
 The source file can be found [here](https://socialblade.com/youtube/top/country/ng/mostsubscribed)

+# Stages
+- Design
+- Development
+- Testing
+- Analysis

+# Design

+Our dashboard must be designed in such a way that it would be able  to answer the following questions:

+Who are the top 10 YouTubers with the most subscribers?
+Which 3 channels have uploaded the most videos?
+Which 3 channels have the most views?
+Which 3 channels have the highest average views per video?
+Which 3 channels have the highest views per subscriber ratio?
+Which 3 channels have the highest subscriber engagement rate per video uploaded?

+- ## Mockup
+- The mockup allows us to visualize what our dashboard will look like before we get started building it.